anuragv63/TaxEaseLegalByAnurag/README.md

             <h2 class="section-title">About Our Firm</h2>
             <div class="about-content">
                 <div class="about-text">
-                    <h3>TTaxEase Legal (By Anurag)</h3>
+                    <h3>TaxEase Legal (By Anurag)</h3>
-                    <p>Founded in 2010, TaxEase Legal (By Anurag) has grown to become a trusted name in taxation and financial services.
+                    <p>Founded in 2010, TaxEase Legal has grown to become a trusted name in taxation and financial services.
 Our firm specializes in providing comprehensive GST, income tax, and accounting solutions to businesses of all sizes.</p>
                     <p>With a team of qualified professionals, we combine technical expertise with personalized service to ensure our clients remain compliant while optimizing their financial position.
 Our approach focuses on understanding each client's unique needs and delivering tailored solutions.</p>
                     <p>We stay updated with the latest changes in tax laws and accounting standards to provide accurate and timely advice.
 Whether you're a startup needing GST registration or an established business requiring complex tax planning, we have the knowledge and experience to guide you.</p>
                     <a href="#appointment" class="btn">Consult With Us</a>